Scalingo/link/README.md

 ![Sate Machine](./state_machine.png)

-## Endpoints

-- `GET /ips`: List all currently configured IPs
-- `POST /ips`: Add an IP
-- `GET /ips/:id`: Get a single IP
-- `DELETE /ips/:id`: Remove an IP
-- `POST /ips/:id/lock`: Force a link to try to get this IP

 ## Dev environment

-To make it work in dev you might want to add a dummy interface:
+To make it work in dev you might want to some a dummy interfaces:

 ```shell
 modprobe dummy